trustedanalytics/atk/doc/source/ad_over.rst

         - <YOUR_POSTGRESQL_SERVICE_NAME_HERE> for example "pg-atk-ebi"
         - bryn-zk

-#)  Create an instance of postgresql by running the command:
+#)  Create an instance of PostgreSQL by running the command:

     .. code::